 A B

 Figure 2 Receiver operating characteristic curve of patients vs controls.
-A: The cut-off apparent diffusion coefficient value used for differentiating patients from controls is 1.83 × 10-3 mm2/s with an area under the curve of 0.992, sensitivity of 98.6% and accuracy of 97.1%; B: The combination of apparent diffusion coefficient and miR-200b used for differentiating patients from controls shows an area under the curve of 0.995, sensitivity of 100% and specificity of 96.9%.
+A: The cut-off apparent diffusion coefficient value used for differentiating patients from controls is 1.83 × 10-3 mm2/s with an area under the curve of 0.992, sensitivity of 98.6%, and accuracy of 97.1%; B: The combination of apparent diffusion coefficient and miR-200b used for differentiating patients from controls shows an area under the curve of 0.995, sensitivity of 100%, and specificity of 96.9%.

 A B